Business Management

 Learning Outcomes:

-- Students understand the value of AI for business analytics; - Students understand the importance of visual cues; - Students can craft a narrative with data; - Students can use AI as a support tool for creating data-driven stories.
+Upon completion of this course students will have learned to: - understand the value of AI for business analytics; - understand the importance of visual cues; - craft a narrative with data; - use AI as a support tool for creating data-driven stories

 Superior module: